 These will usually require a source of heat for melting the butter and or chocolate but beyond that, no-bake cookies are easy-peasy of often used pantry stable items.

 I grew up on these chow-mein noodle cookies although mine did not have nuts in them.

 8. Adult coloring

 Drag out the coloring books or pre-printed coloring book pages and start coloring.
 Most of you know that this is my personal, number one, stress reliever.
 I am addicted and have gone way overboard on supplies: pencils, gel pens, coloring books, printable coloring pages, sharpeners, the works.

 Note: Virtually all eBook versions of coloring books include a link where you can download the pages and print them out yourself.
-Not only that, they are frequently offered for free on Amazon.

 Additional reading: Nine Reasons Why Adult Coloring is Important to Preppers

 If you are sleep-deprived, take this opportunity to sleep in.
 Go to bed early with a good book and sleep in late.
 Think you don’t need much sleep?
 Think again after reading Get Some Sleep!
 7 Reasons the Well-Rested Prepper Will Prevail.